 OI = ( FiO₂ × Mean Airway Pressure ) / PaO₂

 - OI < 5 – healthy person;

-As you can see, higher values of PaO₂ and lower values of FiO2 are always a good sign - it means that the patient can keep their blood oxygen levels high despite a low amount of inhaled oxygen.
+As you can see, higher values of PaO2 and lower values of FiO2 are always good signs – it means that the patient can keep their blood oxygen levels high despite a low amount of inhaled oxygen.

 What does FiO₂ stand for?

-FiO₂ stands for the fraction of inspired oxygen, which is the amount of oxygen present in the air we breathe in.
-It's especially crucial for intensive care patients, where the physician can regulate this parameter artificially, and so must monitor it carefully.
+FiO₂ stands for a fraction of inspired oxygen, which is the amount of oxygen present in the air we breathe in.
+It's especially crucial for intensive care patients, where the physician can regulate this parameter artificially and must monitor it carefully.

 You can use this Oxygenation Index calculator to calculate the FiO2.

 Might we suggest taking a look at the rsbi calculator, short for rapid shallow breathing index – it counts a parameter used for patients put on mechanical ventilation for you.